KIC/pandas-ml-quant/Readme.md

 But soon enough you will find yourself converting your data frames to numpy, splitting arrays, applying min max scalers, lagging and concatenating columns etc. As a result your notebook looks messy and became and unreadable beast.
 Yet the mess becomes only worse once you start to deploy your research into a productive application.
-The untested hard coded data pipelines need be be maintained at two places.
+Now the untested hard coded data pipelines need to be maintained at two places.

 The aim of this library is to conveniently operate with data frames without and abstract away the ugly un- reproducible data pipelines.
 The only thing you need is the original unprocessed data frame where you started.

 ![Fitting Example](.readme/videos/probabilistic-model-fit.gif)
-You find this demo in the pytorch [exmaples](./pandas-ml-utils-torch/examles/)<br><br>
+You find this demo in the pytorch [examples](./pandas-ml-utils-torch/examles/)<br><br>

 The data pipeline becomes a part of your model and gets saved that way.
 Going into production is as easy as this: